FINTLabs/fint-arkiv-case-defaults/README.md

 ## TitleService

-This service is used to set the format for cases based on case properties.
+This service formats titles for cases, records and documents for different case types based on case properties.
-It is bidirectional, meaning case properties can also be parsed and applied from the title.
+It is bidirectional, meaning case, record and document properties can be parsed and applied from the title.

-This is controlled by the property `fint.case.formats.title.<casetype>`.
+This is controlled by the following properties:
+- `fint.case.formats.title.<casetype>.cases`
+- `fint.case.formats.title.<casetype>.records`
+- `fint.case.formats.title.<casetype>.documents`

 Properties in the `${name}` format will be evaluated and parsed.

 ## AdditionalFieldService